U.S. Open 2021: Frequently Asked Questions

 When is the U.S. Open played?

 Traditionally, the U.S. Open is scheduled every year for the third weekend of June, with the final round planned to be finished on Father’s Day.
-This year, however, the USGA was forced to postpone the championship until mid-September in response to the COVID-19 outbreak.
-This year’s dates are Sept.
-17-20.
+Last year, however, the USGA was forced to postpone the championship until mid-September in response to the COVID-19 outbreak.
+In 2021, it’s back in its normal spot on the schedule, June 17-20.

 Who conducts the U.S. Open?